lesiw/bump/README.md

 `bump` is:

 * A small, unix-like utility, designed for use in build scripts.
-* Agnostic to the number of segments.
+* Compatible with semantic versioning, but does not require it.
 * Agnostic to version prefixes, like "v".
-* Compatible with semantic versioning, but does not require it.

 ## Installation